 What is Nutsedge?

 Nutsedges compete against healthy plants for essential nutrients and water.
 Unfortunately, these weeds can be difficult to identify because they bear a resemblance to regular grass.
-To differentiate between these plants, you'll need to look closely at their stems.
+To differentiate between these plants, you’ll need to look closely at their stems.
 While nutsedges have triangular stems, regular grasses possess round ones.
 Yellow and purple nutsedges are the most common species of nutsedge.
 Although these typically grow together, they may require different herbicide treatments.
+Consult a lawn care expert in your area if have difficulty identifying nutsedge or cannot determine what herbicide is needed to treat it.

 Nutsedges usually emerge from overwatered lawns.
 Although these weeds thrive best in overly saturated soils, they can also live in other soil conditions once they establish themselves.
 Nutsedge spreads easily, so if you’ve used a piece of equipment in a contaminated area, you’ll need to clean it thoroughly before using it in an area that’s not infested.